 - Effect: The Effect of the use upon the potential market for or value of the copyrighted work.

 The following Copyright notice will be displayed on all photocopies and digital materials placed on reserve:

 United States law (Title 17, United States Code) governs the use of copyrighted material.
 Under certain conditions, university libraries are permitted to furnish a reproduction to university students and faculty.
 These conditions require that the reproduction not be used for any purpose other than private study, scholarship, or research.
 Other uses, including commercial use and any further electronic distribution of the material, may constitute copyright infringement.

-Faculty members placing items on Reserve are responsible for obtaining and paying copyright fees if needed.
-The Library retains the right to determine if copyright permissions are necessary and if materials will be placed on reserve.
+Faculty members placing items on Course Reserves are responsible for obtaining and paying copyright fees if needed.
+The Library retains the right to determine if copyright permissions are necessary and if materials will be placed on Course Reserves.